Verytas/Library_SpringDataJPA/README.md

 You need to create file resources/hibernate.properties, which needed to connect to db.
 Required fields to fill you will find in file resources/hibernate.properties.origin.

-To acceess Users' data type type in browser .../people, for books type .../books, where ... is address of your server.
+To acceess Users' data type in browser .../people, for books type .../books, where ... is address of your server.
 (For example http://localhost:8080/books will bring you to books index page)